 Board of Directors

 Global Financial Integrity’s work is overseen and guided by a six-member Board of Directors consisting of the following distinguished individuals.

 Lord Daniel Brennan QC, Chair

 Lord Daniel Brennan is a member of the House of Lords.
-He is a Deputy High Court Judge and Crown Court recorder and former chairman of the Bar of England and Wales.
+He is a deputy High Court judge and Crown Court recorder and former chairman of the Bar of England and Wales.
 His knowledge of international law earned him an appointment on the panel of consultants to the World Bank for Latin America and South and East Asia.
 Lord Brennan is also the current Bar representative on the Council of the International Bar Association.